FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ## Question: Duplicate webhooks

-I receive each webhook TWICE.
+I receive each webhook TWICE, or more.

 ### Answer

-Do you have TWO api keys configured to send webhooks?
+Is it possible that you have multiple api keys configured to send webhooks?

+Beyond that:

+A wide variety of events on the FareHarbor side trigger webhooks.
+Some examples include changes to contact details, check-ins, text message reminders sent, and so on.
+Many of these may not be relevant to your particular integration.
+Each webhook contains complete data about the booking.

+You may receive multiple identical or nearly ideantical webhooks for the same booking.
+This may happen occasionally or regularly.
+This is normal.
+Keep reading to learn how to know how to handle this situation and stay in sync with the bookings that exist in the FareHarbor system.

 ## Question: Webhook security